 About the NFD Art Contest

-Theme: “The Age of Mammals in our National Parks and Monuments”
+Theme: “The Rise of Ancient Life in our National Parks and Monuments”

-The National Park Service has multiple parks and monuments that have unique records of fossils dating to the Cenozoic Era.
-Our 2022 National Fossil Day Art Contest will challenge participants to choose one or more Cenozoic epochs and the parks that represents those epochs and create a visual piece based the fossils found in the epoch and park you have chosen.
-Here are some examples of the National Park Service units that represent the six epochs of the Cenozoic:
+The National Park Service has numerous parks and monuments with unique records of fossils dating to the Paleozoic Era.
+Our 2023 National Fossil Day Art Contest will challenge participants to choose one or more Paleozoic periods and the parks that represents those periods, and create a visual piece based the fossils found at that time and place.
+Here are some examples of the National Park Service units that represent the seven periods of the Paleozoic:

-We hope the above information may inspire your artistic submissions for our 2022 National Fossil Day Art Contest.
-We encourage you to explore the links to the parks and also look into your closest National Park System unit to see if it has its own unique Cenozoic fossil record.
+We hope the above information may inspire your artistic submissions for our 2023 National Fossil Day Art Contest.
+We encourage you to explore the links to the parks and also look into your closest National Park System unit to see if it has its own unique Paleozoic fossil record!